Remi Roach Counselling

 My location

-Sessions are 50 minutes long, usually held on a weekly basis using Google Meet or Zoom.
+Sessions are 50 minutes long, usually held on a weekly basis using Google Meet or Zoom, if online, and rooms in Sidcup for in-person sessions.

 Please get in touch to book an appointment.